Skip to content

 Create Apple Safari Page URL Shortcut Link

-This instantly creates a Mac desktop shortcut link with file extension .WEBLOC.
-When you double-click to open this shortcut link the next time, the website will be automatically loaded in the Safari browser.
+This instantly creates a desktop shortcut link with file extension .WEBLOC.
+When you double-click to open this shortcut link, the website will be automatically loaded in the Safari browser.

-If you’ve set any other default browser on a Mac computer, the shortcut link will open in the same browser instead of Safari.
-So make sure to set the correct default browser on a Mac computer.
+If you’ve set any other default browser on a Mac, the shortcut link will open in the same browser instead of Safari app.
+So make sure to set the correct default browser.

 Bottom Line

-The Mac desktop shortcut links are a great way to quickly access your favorite sites with a single click without searching for the website.
-Though Safari does not officially support this feature, a simple drag-and-drop feature on the Mac desktop can create a shortcut.
+The desktop shortcut links are a great way to quickly access your favorite sites with a single click without searching for the website.
+Though Safari does not officially support this feature, a simple drag-and-drop feature on the desktop screen can create a site shortcut.

-As I mentioned, you need to set the default browser as Safari in case you need to open the link within the Safari browser.
-Else the .WEBLOC link will open in the current default browser.
+Uou need to set the Safari as the default browser in case you need to open the link within the browser.
+Else the .WEBLOC link will open in the set default browser.

-You can, similarly, create the site shortcut on the iPhone home screen using Safari.
+You can, similarly, create the site shortcut on the iPhone home screen using Safari app.
 The shortcut links help with quick access, just like a desktop browser.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.